Mekale McKay: NFL

-McKay was signed as an undrafted free agent by the Indianapolis Colts after the 2016 NFL Draft on May 2.
+McKay was signed as an undrafted free agent by the Indianapolis Colts after the 2016 NFL draft on May 2.
 He was waived on September 3.
 On November 29, he was signed to the Jacksonville Jaguars' practice squad.

 On January 11, 2017, he was signed by the Denver Broncos to a reserve/future contract.
 He was cut on May 4.
 On June 6, he was signed as a free agent by the Tennessee Titans.
 He was released on August 31.
 On December 20, he was signed to the Chicago Bears' practice squad.

 On January 1, 2018, he signed a reserve/future contract with the Chicago Bears.
 He was released on April 19.
 On May 30, he was signed as a free agent by the Dallas Cowboys.
 He was released on September 1.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 On January 4, 2019, he signed with the San Antonio Commanders of the Alliance of American Football.
 He played with the team in 7 games, until the league ceased operations in April.
 He had 22 receptions for 375 yards (17-yard avg.) and 4 touchdowns, as well as a 2-point conversion catch.

-New York Guardians (XFL)
+New York Guardians

-In October 2019, he was selected by the New York Guardians in the second round of the phase 1 of the 2020 XFL Draft.
+In October 2019, he was selected by the New York Guardians in the second round of the phase 1 of the 2020 XFL draft.
 He was named the starter at wide receiver for the season opener.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 12 receptions for 184 yards and one touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 On June 11, 2020, McKay signed with the Winnipeg Blue Bombers of the Canadian Football League.
 After having two leagues he played in shut down in two consecutive years, McKay stated to the Bombers, "What a better spot for me than with a team with a championship pedigree and a young receiving corps?".
 He did not have a chance to play with the team after the CFL announced on August 17, that the 2020 season had been cancelled due to the COVID-19 pandemic in Canada, ongoing restrictions on public gatherings, and the league's inability to secure federal funding to cover the money lost from not having fans in the stands.
 McKay was placed on the suspended list on July 9, 2021.